 - Use directional cues

-- Allow users to contact you (provide email or phone) aside from the form.
+- Provide your contact information so your users can contact you (email or phone number) aside from the form.

 - Ensure you have the proper tracking on the landing page including conversion tracking on your you page